NicolasSaumont/cv_adventure/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-PLease visit https://cv-adventure.nicolassaumont.com or click on [this link](https://cv-adventure.nicolassaumont.com).
+Please visit https://cv-adventure.nicolassaumont.com or click on [this link](https://cv-adventure.nicolassaumont.com).
 If you want to run the project locally, you can follow those steps :

 ### Installation